 Your presentation should be a sort of informal lecture, and I encourage you to involve the audience.
 Do not bring food or drink of any kind for the audience (doing so will lower your grade).
 When I grade your presentation, I'll be looking at your preparedness, at how effectively you present the material, and at your source citation.
-Try to give your presentation a logical organization that clearly guides your audience, and make sure to do the following:
+Give your presentation a logical organization that clearly guides your audience, and make sure to do the following:

 - Introduce yourself - Don't start by saying, "I did my presentation on ..." because you haven't done your presentation yet! - Discuss the material you're presenting. - Mention which sources you used (you'll need at least one). - Ask if the audience has any questions, and answer as well as you're able. - Upload a single-page outline of the major ideas in your presentation to the "Presentation Handouts" thread in the discussion board of Canvas (making sure to cite your sources).
 These will become study sheets for the next test.
+Oh, and you lose a point or two if your handout is longer than a page.